dandi/dandi-archive/doc/design/zarr-manifests.md

-# Zarr Manifest Files
+# Zarr Versioning/Publishing support via Manifest Files

-This document specifies *Zarr manifest files*, each of which describes a Zarr in the Dandi Archive, including the Zarr's internal directory structure and details on all of the Zarr's *entries* (regular, non-directory files).
+This document specifies

+1. [x] *Zarr manifest files*, each of which describes a Zarr in the Dandi Archive, including the Zarr's internal directory structure and details on all of the Zarr's *entries* (regular, non-directory files).
 The Dandi Archive is to automatically generate these files and serve them via S3.
+2. [ ] Changes needed to the DANDI Archive's API, DB Data Model, and internal logic.
+3. [ ] Changes needed to AWS (S3 in particular; likely TerraForm) configuration.
+4. [ ] Changes needed (if any) to dandischema.

 ## Current prototype